wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

     </innercode>
 </block>
 ```

+there are 2 possible attributes for the `<virtual>` tag: `forName` and `forGroup`. these specify which innercode these
+ports are for. if `forName` is specified, then the innercode will be searched for by name, and if `forGroup` is specified,
+then the innercode will be searched for by group.

 The offsets are relative to the left edge of the face they are on, so this would look something like: